grinnell-cs/213-intro/README.md

 What are your names, as they appear on the class roster?
 > ...
 1. William B Creasey
+2. Joel Katticaran

 What do you prefer to be called?
 > ...
 1. Blake
+2. Joel

 Why are you taking this course?
 > ...
 1. I need it to graduate.
+2. It seemed like an interesting class.

 What are your concerns about this course?
 > ...